 In order to connect a student with BIT, staff/faculty should complete the ‘Concerning Behavior/Student Intervention’ online form.
 Your report will be routed to a specific BIT member to prioritize and investigate.
 After electronically submitting your report, you will receive an email confirming receipt of the report.
 A BIT member may follow up with you if additional information is needed.
 If you are reluctant to complete an online form due to the urgency of the matter, please contact the Dean of Students office at 240-500-2526.

-The BIT has established guidelines to assist staff and faculty in determining when to make a referral.
-This list in not an all-inclusive list but will provide examples of specific situations which would warrant a referral.
+The Behavioral Intervention Team has established guidelines to assist faculty in determining when to make a referral.
+This list is not an all-inclusive list but will provide examples of specific situations which would warrant a referral.